Stripes And Belt Promotions, How They Work.

-These come in super handy if you've just wrestled someone that has got long fingernails, or you have split the skin somehow pre or at training.
+These come in super handy if you've just wrestled someone that resembles a wedgetail egal or a crocodile (aka has got long fingernails), or you have split the skin somehow prior to or at training.

 Don't get plastic latex ones, get the tough durable material ones.
 They seem to work really well in conjunction with strapping tape.

 This stuff is amazing for wounds such as blisters or abrasions of the skin.